LabVIEW 101 - The Basics of LabVIEW and Graphical Programming

 Is LabVIEW a real programming language?

-While LabVIEW may not be considered a traditional programming language like C, C++, or Python, it is a powerful tool for developing custom software applications, and it has features and capabilities that are similar to those of traditional programming languages.
-It has a large library of built-in functions and tools for data acquisition, instrument control, analysis, and visualization, as well as the ability to interface with other systems and software.
+While LabVIEW may not look like a traditional programming language like C, C++, or Python, it is a powerful tool for developing custom software applications, and it has features and capabilities that rival those of any traditional programming language.

-However, because of its graphical nature, it is often considered more accessible and user-friendly for engineers and scientists who are not necessarily trained as programmers.
-This makes LabVIEW a great tool for those who want to quickly and easily develop custom software for their specific needs and applications.
+Because of its graphical nature, LabVIEW is often considered more accessible and user-friendly for engineers and scientists who are not necessarily trained as programmers.
+This makes it a great tool for those who want to quickly and easily develop custom software for their specific needs and applications.
+LabVIEW has a large library of built-in functions and tools for data acquisition, instrument control, analysis, and visualization, as well as the ability to interface with other systems and software.
+This makes LabVIEW the go-to language for interfacing with measurement equipment and creating automated test equipment (ATE). |

 What makes LabVIEW different from other programming languages?